jdhaines/joshhaines/data/authors/default.md

 discord: https://discord.com/users/611912877707886612
 ---

 Josh Haines is an Enterprise DevSecOps Specialist and Senior Materials Engineer with 15 years of experience solving problems in complex industries.
 He is a Lilly Scholar who worked for Honeywell Aerospace and Johns Manville before rejoining Rolls-Royce ten years after an internship.
 In 2020, he transitioned to a full-time role in the Digital Transformation team.
-This completes a gradual pivot from creating digital tools help with engineering work, to starting and running a Software Factory at Rolls-Royce, to a full career in “digital and data.”
+This completes a gradual pivot from creating digital tools to help with engineering work, to starting and running a Software Factory at Rolls-Royce, to a full career in “digital and data.”

 As a three-time small business owner and recovering serial hobbyist, he loves to learn new skills and is passionate about lifelong learning.
 He incorporates his self-taught abilities as a developer, skills coach, and DevSecOps enthusiast into projects both professional and charitable.